Barcelona, Spain: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types C and F. Be careful to get the correct kind.
-A lot of adapters available online are simply plug changers and require your devices to change the voltage themselves.
-If yours can't do that they could get fried.
-This one works in most areas.
+A plug adapter that supports outlet types C and F. Take care to get the right kind.
+The vast majority of adapters available online are simply plugs and require your devices to change the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most locations.

 • Luggage scale to avoid fees